Take a look at how our Bluebirds fared during this month's international fixtures...

 At U19 level, Jac Thomas and Mannie Barton gained experience with friendly fixtures against Austria and Belgium.
 Thomas started the first fixture, which ended in a 2-2 draw, while there was a start for Barton against Belgium, which resulted in a 3-1 defeat.

-There are also international call-ups for Alex Cross, Rob Tankiewicz, Jacob Norris and Leo Papirnyk, who represented Wales’ U17s in two friendly matches against Estonia, which both ended in victories, as Wales claimed 4-1 and 2-1 victories.
+There were also international call-ups for Alex Cross, Rob Tankiewicz, Jacob Norris and Leo Papirnyk, who represented Wales’ U17s in two friendly matches against Estonia, which both ended in victories, as Wales claimed 4-1 and 2-1 wins.

 Wales age-grade fixtures: